All Episodes

 You know, I've been pretty good at predicting things, John.

-We're gonna have big problems.
+We're going to have big problems.

 We have people coming into this country, totally undocumented.